 About the collider

-The Collider is a knowledge-sharing event powered by multidisciplinary leaders who want to foster collaborative learning that yields innovations to emerge in the interplay between disciplines.
+The Collider is a knowledge-sharing platform powered by multidisciplinary leaders who want to foster collaborative learning that yields innovations to emerge in the interplay between disciplines.

 The Collider is a leadership network that create a serendipitous learning space in which these individuals can safely explore ways to support each other in gaining new insights and in accelerating personal and corporate transformations to create resilient organisations that sustainably innovate and create jobs.

 Christophe has a sense of the zeitgeist that comes from his extremely wide network.
 He is also a terrific team leader.
 The people he brings on are always focused, involved, and connected with each other.
 His teams produce!

 Economists were seduced by physics because it made their claims seem more scientific.
 Their belief was in the concept of equilibrium, in which it would be impossible to profit from trading around a circle of goods or a circle of currencies without actually producing anything.
 Of course, that is possible, and that did happen, and that's because you're never really at equilibrium.

 The Elephant and the blind Men

 Once an elephant came to a small town.
 People had read and heard of elephants but no one in the town had ever seen one.
 Thus, a huge crowd gathered around the elephant, and it was an occasion for great…